Lucky not to have a gardener

 We are lucky not to have a gardener; this essay weighs up the sheer pleasure of having masses of fresh, unspoiled food from all the hard work.

-One other not so small benefit is that those who sit over eight hours per day have up to a 50% increase in all-cause mortality[3]; but that can be completely ameliorated by some daily vigorous exercise like gardening.
+One other not so small benefit is that those who sit for over eight hours per day have up to a 50% increase in all-cause mortality[3]; but that can be completely ameliorated by some daily vigorous exercise like gardening.

-Yes, it’s hard work; and it does take quite a lot of time but no, we certainly would not welcome a request from Open Gardens.
+Yes it’s hard work; and it does take quite a lot of time but no, we certainly would not welcome a request from Open Gardens.
 With no serf our backyard is an untidy mess.
 It does mean not spending hours stuck in front of the TV, in the study at the computer writing books or plying the social media.
 It is probably the most rewarding and satisfying thing I do.

 When the world wearies and society ceases to satisfy, there’s always the garden.

 I suspect Prue Leith’s serf did the hard work and got most of the pleasure; fed his family from the excess and was paid for his labours.
-She was probably given some of the left-overs and all the disappointment!
+She was probably given some of the left-overs and all the disappointment.

 We are indeed lucky not to have a gardener.